Steve Kuster: Outstanding swimmers

 Caroline Wilson, in the 2012 trials, Paul Dyrkacz in the 2012 trials, and Logan Todhunter in the 2012 trials.

 He and his wife Kim live in Williamstown, Massachusetts with two sons.
 His son Cole is an accomplished competitive distance freestyle swimmer, who competed for Harvard and participated in two U.S. Olympic Trials.

 Honors

 As of 2022, Kuster was honored as an eight-time Men's NESCAC Coach of the Year, and a six-time NESCAC Women's Coach of the Year, while at Williams College.
 He has also been named an NCAA Division III Women's coach of the year four times.
-He has also earned the more rare distinction of being selected as one of the College Swimming Coaches Association of America's (CSCAA) 100 Greatest Coaches of the Century.
+He is one of the College Swimming Coaches Association of America's (CSCAA) 100 Greatest Coaches of the Century.